MO2R

 1692 Lakeshore Road West, south Mississauga (Clarkson).
 MiWay bus along Lakeshore; Clarkson GO station about 2 km east.
 On-site parking.

-Private Mississauga clinics treat the full range of Health Canada-recognised indications plus off-label conditions like chronic TBI, stroke recovery outside the emergency window, and complex wounds that have not responded to hospital care.
+Private Mississauga clinics treat the full range of Health Canada-recognised indications; conditions outside that list (such as chronic TBI, stroke recovery outside the emergency window, and complex wounds that have not responded to hospital care) are not OHIP-funded and may be available on a self-pay basis, but availability varies by clinic and is not guaranteed, so patients can enquire directly.
 Referrals often come from western GTA wound-care services and family physicians.

 Local Research Connection